matortheeternal/mod-dump/README.md

 ### settings

-The program settings will be stored in settings.ini alongisde the executable.
+The program settings will be stored in settings.ini alongsede the executable.
 The dummyPluginPath and dumpPath settings will use substitution in the form of `{{var}}` for the following variables:

 - gameName: `Skyrim`, `Oblivion`, `FalloutNV`, `Fallout3`, or `Fallout4`
 - longName: `Skyrim`, `Oblivion`, `Fallout New Vegas`, `Fallout 3`, or `Fallout 4`